drivechain-project/docs/bip1-hashrate-escrow.md

 However, in practice there *are* additional mainchain requirements...specified by the escrow account, (ie specified by the "sidechain" or "virtual chain").
 These requirements are not part of mainchain consensus and are allowed to be anything.
 In other words, the sidechain is free to invent any way to credit depositor's money -- M5 is fully customizable.

-One method, is for depositors to append a zero-value OP Return to a Deposit txn, so that the sidechain knows where to credit funds on the sidechain network.
+One method, is for mainchain depositors to append a zero-value OP Return to a Deposit txn, so that the sidechain knows how to credit funds.
 Mainchain users must upgrade their wallet software, of course, (on an individual basis) in order to become aware of and take advantage of new deposit-methods.

 ##### Inconvenient Race Condition